raymondbutcher/ltf/README.md

 When LTF finds no `*.tf` and `*.tf.json` files in the current directory, it does the following:

-* Finds the first parent directory containing `*.tf` or `*.tf.json` files and adds `-chdir=$dir` to the Terraform command line arguments, to make Terraform change to that directory when it runs.
+* Finds the closest parent directory containing `*.tf` or `*.tf.json` files and adds `-chdir=$dir` to the Terraform command line arguments, to make Terraform change to that directory when it runs.

 It also does the following: